pat-alt/ECCCo.jl/dev/rebuttal/ZaU8.md

 > "Need for gradient access, e.g. through autodiff, for black-box model under investigation."

-This is indeed a limitation of our approach, although it is worth pointing out that many of the existing state-of-the-art approaches to CE rely on gradient access.
-We do have a paragraph on this in section 7, but are happy to expand on this to the extent possible.
+This is indeed a limitation of our approach, although it is worth pointing out that many of the existing state-of-the-art approaches to CE rely on gradient access, which we briefly touch upon in Section 7.